mariojfduarte/thingsboardpywrapper/README.md

 print deviceOne.getDataValue('accelarationX')
 ```

-Or an aggregation of values for a specific interval:
+Or an aggregation of values for a specific datetime interval:

 ```
 key  = 'temperature'